Cross-rail governance

 Provision the Privy wallet signer, configure the policy hook, verify AuthorizationTokenClaims JWS, understand the fail-closed contract, and roll out to enforcing.

-Read the x402 guide →Rails live in shadow mode today.
+Read the x402 guide →Rails live today.

-These rails exist in the Axiru type system today.
-Policies targeting them can be saved and will evaluate correctly once the Phase 2 adapter ships.
-The Decision Engine returns axiru.deny.unknown_rail for live events until the adapter is active.
+These rails exist in the Axiru type system today so your policies stay rail-agnostic.
+Policy targeting for them arrives with the v2 editor, and the Decision Engine returns axiru.deny.unknown_rail for live events until the adapter is active.

 PayPal USD stablecoin transfers.
 Agent scope guards and rolling-window aggregates apply identically to other stablecoin rails.